 Proposed repeal of the default surcharge system

 It is understood that from a date yet to be decided the default surcharge is due to be replaced by a new system, which will penalise late payment of VAT and late-filing of returns separately.
-Late payment penalties might be avoided if the taxpayer has agreed a time to pay arrangement with HMRC.
+However, no commencement date has been announced for these changes which were legislated several years ago.

 Disclosures of errors in previous returns